JOIN LOGIN JOIN

 Iron Hands Strategies

-Unlike other Space Marine Chapters that rely on heroism or faith, the Iron Hand 40k warriors prioritize cold logic and brutal efficiency.
+Unlike other Space Marine Chapters that rely on heroism or faith, Iron Hands prioritize cold logic and brutal efficiency.
 If a strategy works, it stays.
 If a soldier underperforms, they are replaced, sometimes with better cybernetics, sometimes with someone else entirely.
 This mindset makes them one of the most unyielding forces in the Imperium, always calculating the most efficient path to victory.

 Key Units and Characteristics